anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-servers SHOULD only place query parameters in redirect URLs when it is known by the origin server (the server issuing the redirect) that the target server (the server referenced by the redirect) can process the query parameter and the target server is the proper target of the contents of the query parameter.
+servers SHOULD only place query parameters in redirect URLs when it is known by the origin server (the server issuing the redirect) that the target server (the server referenced by the redirect) can process the query parameter and the target server is a proper target for the contents of the query parameter.
 A> issue #55

 # Extension Author Considerations {#extension_author_considerations}